 C. This type of music activates the left side of our brain, but not the right side. instrument pour in role unique ability 1.
 After the scientist won the Nobel Prize for chemistry, job offers and research D. Brain activity is highest when we listen to music being played.
-5. () What can we infer about "brain music"?

-A. It may not be effective at treating disease in the company is to make sure shipments arrive at B. Listening to the music is only helpful to those who excel at math. their intended destinations on time C. Each person's musical recording is different.
+What can we infer about "brain music"?
+A. It may not be effective at treating disease.
+2. The gallery sells \\\\\\ works of art from Mexico. in the company is to make sure shipments arrive at B. Listening to the music is only helpful to those who excel at math. their intended destinations on tim C. Each person's musical recording is different.
 D. It is better at helping people relax than at helping them focus.
-4. The to speak Chinese is a great asset these days.
-Orchestras include string Short Answers Write a full-sentence answer to each question.
-Circle the correct form of the words in parentheses.
-1. How can reading musical notes make us better at math?
-1. (Anticipate/Anticipation) is high that the recession will soon end.
-2. The person who (discovers/discovery) a new planet can also name it.
-2. What parts of the brain store memories? room must be kept very quiet 4.
-The watchmaker (expertly/expert) reassembled the antique clock.
-3. In "brain music." how are a person's brainwayes turned into music?
-5. The app can send you a (remind/reminder) of your important appointments These three questions are also based on the reading passage.
+4. The \\\\\\ to speak Chinese is a great asset these days.
+5. Orchestras include string \\\\\ such as the violin, cello, and Short Answers Write a full-sentence answer to each question Circle the correct form of the words in parentheses 1.
+How can reading musical notes make us better at math?
+1. (Anticipate/Anticipation) is high that the recession will soon end 2.
+The person who (discovers/discovery) a new planet can also name it.
+2. What parts of the brain store memories?
+3. The procedure requires total (concentrate/concentration), so the operating 4.
+The watchmaker (expertly/expert) reassembled the antique clock 3.
+In "brain music." how are a person's brainwaves turned into music?
+5. The app can send you a (remind/reminder) of your important appointments

+These three questions are also based on the reading passage.
 Answers should be one sentence long.